alenstopajnik/Zivali/README.md

-Java project which enables you to calculate recommended calorie intake for your dog.
+Java project, which enables you to calculate recommended calorie intake for your dog.